 Yes, I know that you can start off with an Individual Merchant account and save the $40 fee per month for the Professional Merchant account.
 But Individual Merchants pay 99 cents per sale, and a little quick math shows that selling only 40 items per month means you’re paying the same as a Pro Merchant.

-There’s one huge benefit, however, to setting up that Pro Merchant account from the very beginning.
+There’s a ton of huge benefits, however, to setting up that Pro Merchant account from the very beginning.
 It gives you accountability, a $40 incentive every month to send in plenty of items to Amazon FBA so that you’re making at least 40 sales per month to make that account worth it from the very beginning.
 If you can start off giving yourself the goal of at least 40 sales per month, you will gain momentum more quickly than if you allow yourself to be satisfied with only 20 sales.
+Another benefit is that Pro sellers are able to get the buy box – which is where 70%-80% of all of Amazon sales come from.

 2. Inventory Lab for listing and sourcing – FREE for first month ($49/month afterwards)